|

 The relationship between evaluation and effective management

-We can illustrate the relationship between evaluation and the use of evaluation data or findings for effective school management by considering a number of examples.
+the use of evaluation data or findings for effective school

 Pupils' enrolment